-Next, you’re ready to think about where in the novel the scene you’ve chosen to pick apart actually happens.
+Next, you’re ready to think about where in the novel the scene you’ve chosen actually happens.
 If it opened the novel, it perhaps provoked a question and was most likely punchy and dramatic (particularly in modern fiction).
 If, on the other hand, this scene appeared a long way into the novel, perhaps at an emotional high point, by now you’re already gripped by the characters and narration, so this passage could be longer and more lyrical.
 Once readers are taken over by the story, they have much more patience with the narrator’s heart being exposed on a platter with longer sentences, more self-indulgent prose, a little bit more telling as opposed to showing, and so on.
 In short, if you note where your favourite scene is placed in a story, you’ll be able to see how hard (or not) the author had to work to get you to accept a bit of soul baring, sadness, or joy.
 These are all principles you can apply to your own work.

 Now consider the genre of the work you’ve taken your favourite section of prose from.
 Reading as a writer includes finding out what writers have to say about their fiction and how they think it should be categorised, and reading what literary critics/journalists/book reviewers have to say about it, too.
 Sometimes, you can make surprising discoveries by reading author interviews, connecting with original and sophisticated genre blends, or finding that a writer you’d always thought was sci fi actually refers to their work as speculative crime fusion, for example.
 Authors and critics often have conflicting viewpoints; it’s amazing how differently a novelist will describe their work in comparison to a critic who is reviewing it.
 All these things will give you a wider awareness of genre, which will then feed into your own work when you're looking for a new and different way to do something.

 Tone can be tricky, because it isn't so easy to prescribe a clear-cut fix for tone as it is for 'show don't tell'.
 In terms of tone, it's quite common for a writer to discover there's a gap between their intent and the result on the page.
 Whether it's thinking that something is funny which perhaps won't work across the board, or portraying a character as rational when they come across as cruel or misguided, conflict in tone happens to all us writers at some point.
 The gap between intent and result gets less likely with experience, but it can still happen (which is why even professional novelists have editors).
-A client often doesn’t realise there’s a gap between intent and result - so it’s the writing coach or editor’s job to identify this, and to give helpful tips to guide the writer to close the gap.
+A client working on a first novel may not realise there’s a gap between intent and result - so it’s the writing coach or editor’s job to identify this, and to give helpful tips to guide the writer to close the gap.
 Tone issues can arise in humour, for example, if the writer finds it tricky to correctly identify the difference between satire, full on humour or a novel with occasionally witty bits which might actually be quite dark or grim in tone.
 Tone also includes understanding that setting doesn’t completely govern the feel of a novel, so a story situated in a run-down UK pit village or an ailing town in the outback isn’t automatically bleak, it could equally be light humour or dark crime thriller depending how the writer handles the material.
-This makes tone really tricky to explain in a one-size-fits-all way, which is why it’s so important for a good coach to scratch under the skin of what an aspiring debut author is trying to achieve, so that they can advise appropriately.
+This makes tone really tricky to explain in a one-size-fits-all way, which is why it’s so important for a coach to scratch under the skin of what an aspiring debut author is trying to achieve, so that they can advise appropriately.